romuald/deschiffres/README.md

 # deschiffres
-A "des chiffres et des lettres" solver, mais que pour les chiffres
+A solver for the French game "des chiffres et des lettres", "Le compte est bon"

 Given a list of numbers and a target "resolution" number, it will try to find the best way to combine those numbers using basic math to get to the target

 ## Compile

 You can simply build the binary using `cargo build` or `cargo build -r`

+Alternatively a `Makefile` is provided because I'm lazy

 ## Execution